Best Fukuoka Itinerary for 2-5 Days (+ Tips Before You Visit)

 5 days in Fukuoka: You’d be able to visit most of the popular Fukuoka attractions and some day trips, plus relax at the many beaches in Fukuoka or explore historic shrines and temples.

-Book before your Fukuoka trip:
+My recommendations for your Fukuoka trip:

 Where to Stay in Fukuoka